CHRONOCLASM

 -

-Pooling managers, such as the EnemyPoolManager, handles requests and returns for pooled objects.
+Pooling managers, such as the EnemyPoolManager, handled requests and returned pooled objects.

 -